ForgottenGlory/forgottenglory.github.io/docs/readme/ls3.md

 1. In Steam, set Skyrim: Special Edition to update only when opened.
 (Right-click > Properties… > Updates > Automatic updates > Only update this game when I launch it)
 2. In Steam, disable the Steam Overlay.
 (Right-click > Properties... > General > Enable the Steam Overlay while in-game checkbox)

-Finally, once the above steps are completed, launch Skyrim SE through Steam to create any INI or registry entries the game needs.
+Once the above steps are completed, launch Skyrim SE through Steam to create any INI or registry entries the game needs.
 Immediately exit the launcher once it has successfully selected a graphics preset for your hardware.
-The INIs it just created will be overwritten by the ones included in the modlist, but this is a necessary step for Wabbajack to recognize that you have the game installed.
+The INIs it just created will be overwritten by the ones included in the modlist, but this is a necessary step for Wabbajack to recognize that you have the game installed.\

+Last, but certainly not least, make sure you have deleted or disabled any and all Creation Club content that may have downloaded with the game.

 ### Wabbajack Preparations
 A video version of the installation instructions from this point forward exists here: [Click Me!](https://youtu.be/sW7s5IhN7qs)